gepetobio/100-days-of-code/r1-log.md

 ### R1D15
 Today I kept working on my Vanilla JavaScript Quote Machine app.
 It works, I just need to sort out the sharing button now.
 I tried to apply some of the Functional Programming concepts I've been learning (e.g. trying to contain all the side effects and make functions I could do unit tests easily).
 I'm glad I did the first (and second) versions of this app in React and now I'm getting back to basics just to see how I could solve the same problem in different ways (and different tools).

+### R1D16
+Today I refactored finished my Vanilla JavaScript Quote Machine app and closed the FCC challenge.
+I also refactored my React version and made the share link work properly.
+I've also started reading the documentation for a Vue version I'm starting.